When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-It comes in a single firmness, 3.5 out of 10, and has a very soft feel.
-For a hybrid with a firmer feel, you may want to opt for the AS3 Hybrid which has a medium feel (5 out of 10) and earns a cooling score of 9 out of 10.
+It comes in a single firmness, 3.5 out of 10, and has an extra soft feel.
+For a hybrid with a firmer feel, you may want to opt for the AS3 Hybrid, which has a medium feel (5 out of 10) and earns a cooling score of 9 out of 10.

-During our tests, the AS5 earned an overall performance score of 9.24, ranking the mattress in the top 9% of mattresses tested to date.
-If we look exclusively at memory foam hybrids, that rank rises up to the top 7%.
+During our tests, the AS5 earned an overall performance score of 9.24, ranking the mattress in the top 8% of mattresses tested to date.

 Click here to read the full Amerisleep AS5 Hybrid review.